Tian-maker820/Meta-Learning-Project-Visual-Memory-Management/README.md

 It involves AST (Abstract Syntax Tree) parsing and requires maintaining a stack of state snapshots.
 This is a practical application of compiler principles and data structures (stack / hash table).

 Interface implementation: code highlighting on the left (using Qt's QScintilla or Python's tkinter + Pygments), and a large table on the right displaying variable names, values, and schematic memory addresses.

+Part of this project was completed by Claude Code, and it is currently still unfinished.